Run large bulkloads efficiently with Teradata Parallel Transporter (TPT)

 Get Sample data

 We will be working with the US tax fillings for nonprofit organizations.
 Nonprofit tax filings are public data.
 The US Internal Revenue Service publishes them in S3 bucket.
-Let's grab a summary of filings for 2020: https://storage.googleapis.com/clearscape_analytics_demo_data/TPT/index_2020.csv
+Let's grab a summary of filings for 2020: https://storage.googleapis.com/clearscape_analytics_demo_data/TPT/index_2020.csv.
+You can use your browser, wget or curl to save the file locally.

 Create a database